 Elementary technology icon (cut off)A white elementary technology icon that's been cut off

-Saving your time and efforts for better teaching
+Saving your time for better teaching

-A visualiser can replace tonnes of time preparing, passing around, marking, and checking by presenting the focus of your lesson directly at the front of the class and then manipulating it in the same way you’d expect the class to.
 Not only does this mean savings on 20+ printouts every lesson, but your presentation can be a lot more involved and engaging.
 As opposed to a static element in PowerPoint or an explanation that students with difficulties paying attention may not be able to follow, you now have a way to keep pace with the class.

 The visualiser can also be used outside the classroom.
 Most models can record, capture, and freeze the image shown along with a microphone for voice overs.
-This means you can create resources for cases like homework, distance learning, or for when you’re unavailable and the TA needs a helping hand.
-Depending on the time you’re able to give.
-There’s really no roof when it comes to presenting with a visualiser and creating resources that can be used endlessly.
+This means you can create resources for homework, distance learning, or for when you’re unavailable and the TA needs a helping hand.

 Each lesson is an opportunity

 Every lesson that you’ve used a resource in is a lesson that can use a visualiser.
-Close ups of a chemical reaction demonstration, examples on how to use an ordinance survey map, annotations for poetry or plotting a solution in geometry.
-If there’s a resource, you can demonstrate it at the pace your class needs to and divert on as many tangents as you want without having to worry about your PowerPoint not tracking.
+Close ups of a chemical reaction, examples on how to use an ordinance survey map, annotations for poetry or plotting a solution in geometry.

 A white elementary technology icon that's been cut off